Cyfine/CT_Images/readme.md

 using above method may not be the images having mutate CT window.
 Another significant feature is whether of value (data point) in the border of the mutate cluster is relatively continuous with other images.

-The following step is taken:
+The following steps is taken:

 1. calculate the standard deviation inside the cluster.